decadenza/ProsecCoAP/README.md

 ## Credits
 This library is a fork of [CoAP-simple-library](https://github.com/hirotakaster/CoAP-simple-library) by Hirotaka Niisato.
 Credits for all the orginal code go to the original contributors.

+We are grateful to the original author for providing a solid, lightweight foundation for CoAP communication on embedded systems.
+This project maintains the original MIT License and continues the spirit of open-source IoT development.